Towards gauge unified, supersymmetric hidden strong dynamics: Gauge Coupling Unification

 \subsection{Non-supersymmetric case}

 In this subsection, we consider the unification conditions when only the new scalar parts of the multiplets charged under $SU(2)_H$ exist at low energies.
-We focus on the scenario where the new scalar masses are below the confinement scale $\Lambda_H$.
+This may be viewed as a decoupling limit of the non-traditional split-SUSY scenario (what we mentioned at the end of last subsection) where all the superpartners are at the GUT scale.
+We focus on the scenario where the new scalar masses are below the confinement scale $\Lambda_H$ and only new scalars in Table~\ref{spectrum} are taken into account.
+From now on we drop the prime notation in $\widetilde{U'}^{\dagger}$, since for the $SU(2)_H$ case the multiplet $\widetilde{U'}^{\dagger}$ identifies with the one without prime, $\widetilde{U}^{\dagger}$.
 For definiteness, we assume in this subsection that $\Lambda_H=4\,\text{TeV}$, that the masses of the extra Higgs bosons and all the new scalars are about $300$ GeV, and that those new scalars form bound states with masses around $800$ GeV or higher.
 We find the beta functions above the confinement scale $\Lambda_H$ to be

 where the first term in each $b_a$ is purely the SM contributions, and the second terms in $b_1$ and $b_2$ come from the contributions of the additional Higgs degrees of freedom.

 We focus on one type of solutions that achieve the gauge coupling unification: